Doherty Track & Field

 7. No Jewelry.

-Beads, bobby pins, or hard objects in hair these count as jewelry
+Beads, or hard objects in hair

 8. No belly button